 Entry into Genitourinary Medicine training is possible following successful completion of both a foundation programme and a core training programme.
 There are two core training programmes for Genitourinary Medicine training:

-- Acute Care Common Stem - Acute Medicine (ACCS-AM)
+- Acute Care Common Stem - Internal Medicine (ACCS-IM)

-The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
+The curriculum for each specialty defines the process of training and the capabilities needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.

-Previous versions of the curriculum are no longer available online but copies can be requested from firstname.lastname@example.org.
+The previous GUM curriculum is available below.
+Earlier versions of the curriculum are no longer available online but copies can be requested from firstname.lastname@example.org.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
-ARCP decision aids were revised to reflect the changes to the assessment and review process from August 2014 and replace all previous versions.
+The ARCP decision aid for the GUM 2022 curriculum appears below.